Claus1/unigui/README.md

 but the user can set type = 'list' then Unigui build it as vertical select list.

 #### Image. ####
-width,changed and height are optional, changed is called if the user click or touch the image.
+width,changed and height are optional, changed is called if the user select/ or touch the image.
 ```
-Image("Image", image = "some url", changed = show_image_info, width = .., height = ..)
+Image("Image", True, image = "some url", changed = selecting_changed, width = .., height = ..)
 or short version
 Image("Image", "some url", show_image_info, width = .., height = ..)